LATEST NEWS 1st Nov 2022:

 Sizewell B Relocated Facilities Planning Application DC/19/1637/FUL

-This application will result in Coronation wood being destroyed to make way for building relocation for Sizewell C. This wood was planted as mitigation for Sizewell A as a noise and visual impact barrier.
-It also formed part of the planning application for the Sizewell B dry fuel store built 2016
+This application has resulted in Coronation wood being destroyed to make way for building relocation for Sizewell C. This wood was planted as mitigation for Sizewell A as a noise and visual impact barrier.
+It also formed part of the visual and noise mitigation for the planning application for Sizewell B dry fuel store built 2016

-Please also see Substation Action - Save East Suffolk (SASES) for more information
+Please also see Substation Action - Save East Suffolk (SASES) and Suffolk Energy Action Solutions (SEAS) campaign group websites for further information about the energy proposals in this area.

 Sandy Lane, crossing over Lover’s Lane from Valley Road, Leiston – one side of the proposed site

-Aldeburgh, Thorpeness and the communities directly surrounding the propsed site depend greatly on tourism.
-The tourism industry in this AONB is worth £210,000,000 annually and supports 4,655 jobs.
+Aldeburgh, Thorpeness and the communities directly surrounding the propsed site and cable routes depend greatly on tourism.
+The tourism industry in this AONB is worth £250,000,000 annually and supports 4,655 jobs.
 This stands to be desecrated by this development and those linked to it.
 Sandlings Way Coastal path, popular with birders, hikers and locals runs alongside the proposed site.

-The proposed development runs straight through important sandling and heathland habitat inext to an AONB running along the Suffolk coastline.
+The proposed development runs straight through important sandling and heathland habitat next to an AONB running along the Suffolk coastline.
 Wildlife corridors would be seriously threatened, as would the proposed Reptile Receptor Site which is on the Broom Covert land.
-This area is home to nesting European Skylarks, Nightingales, Nightjars, Tawny Owls, Barn Owls, Buzzards, Transitory Red Deer, Muntjak deer as well as numerous butterflies and dragonflies.
+The Sandlings area is home to nesting European Skylarks, Nightingales, Nightjars, Tawny Owls, Barn Owls, Buzzards, Transitory Red Deer, Muntjak deer as well as numerous butterflies, dragonflies and a plethors of mini-beasts, a valuable food source.

 Sadly this proposed development stands to set a dangerous precedent country wide.
 If developments of this magnitude are allowed next to Sites of Special Scientific Interest, Areas of Outstanding Natural Beauty and Areas of Important National Heritage and are not protected ,then it will give way to increasing development in many other supposedly protected areas nationwide.